-Historical Christian communities include the Roman Catholic Church, Lao Evangelical Church (LEC) and Seventh Day Adventists.
+Historical Christian communities include the Roman Catholic Church, LEC and Seventh Day Adventists.
 Although officially recognized by the authorities, they are heavily monitored.
-In the case of the LEC, there is a tacit understanding that the authorities play a part in selecting leaders and approving Christian materials for print.
+In the case of the LEC, there is a tacit understanding that the authorities in some areas play a part in selecting leaders and approving Christian materials for print.